Desbeers/Make-Books/sample book/00 02 Installation.md

 # Installation

 A basic technical knowledge is required to use this system; it’s working from the `command line` unless you use the macOS frontend.
 I will give it a fair try to help you to get it all up and running.
-As always, [Google](https://google.com) is your best friend if you read this chapter and it makes no sense to you, haha!
+As always, [Google](https://google.com) is your best friend if you read this chapter and it makes no sense to you...

 ---